SK-EID/smart-id-documentation/README.md

 ### 4.1.2.
 REST object references

-* Objects referenced by `etsi/:semantics-identifier` are persons identified by their ETSI Natural Person Sematics Identifier specified in [ETSI319412-1][ETSI319412-1] (for example `etsi/PNOEE-12345`).
+* Objects referenced by `etsi/:semantics-identifier` are persons identified by their ETSI Natural Person Sematics Identifier specified in [ETSI319412-1][ETSI319412-1].
+Semantics identifier contain information using the following structure in the presented order:
+  * 3 character natural identity type reference, that shall have one of the following defined values:
+    * "PAS" for identification based on passport number.
+    * "IDC" for identification based on national identity card number.
+    * "PNO" for identification based on (national) personal number (national civic registration number).
+  * 2 character ISO 3166-1 alpha-2 country code (for example EE, LT, LV, KZ)
+  * hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8))
+  * identifier (according to country and identity type reference)

+  Example values may be:
+    * `etsi/PASEE-48010010101`
+    * `etsi/PNOKZ-987654321012`
+    * `etsi/IDCCZ-1234567890`

   Please note that:
     * `:semantics-identifier` value should be encoded according to the rules defined in [ETSI319412-1][ETSI319412-1]
     * the country code part in `:semantics-identifier` conforms to ISO 3166-1 alpha-2 code and as such **MUST BE in upper case**.

 * Objects referenced by `pno/:country/:national-identity-number` are natural persons identified by their ETSI PNO-type identifier (i.e. `PNOEE-12345` becomes `pno/EE/12345`).
 Please note that:
-  * This endpoint is **DEPRECATED**.
-Use `etsi/:semantics-identifier` instead.
+  * This endpoint may be deprecated at some point in the future.
+Please use `etsi/:semantics-identifier` for new development instead.
   * The country code here conforms to ISO 3166-1 alpha-2 code and as such **MUST BE in upper case**.

 * Objects referenced by `document/:documentnumber` are particular documents (also known as user accounts) in the Smart-ID system.